 The MDC listserv is a great way to learn from and work with NLG mass defense practitioners around the country.
-Sign up for the MDC email listserv, or see the archive here.
+Sign up for the MDC email list, or see the archive here.

-This year, the Mass Defense Committe has decided to have three co-chairs each with a specific area of concentration - Protest Legal Support, Civil Litigation, and Criminal Litigation.
+The Mass Defense Committe has three co-chairs each with a specific area of concentration - Protest Legal Support, Civil Litigation, and Criminal Litigation.
 Mass Defense Co-Chairs can be reached at MassDefenseChair at nlg dot org.

 The 2012/2013 co-chairs are:

 Megan began doing legal support in the aftermath of the 2004 RNC in New York, during which 1,806 people were arrested.
 Since then she has worked with both the Bay Area and New York City NLG Chapters, in addition to traveling throughout the country as a member of the Midnight Special Law Collective and Occupy Legal, training members in numerous chapters in the skills needed to support mass protest.
 She is currently the Co-Chair of the Demonstrations Committee of the Bay Area Chapter.